fieldtrip/website/development/realtime/neuromag.md

 ## Example scenario

 1. Open a terminal window in the Acquisition computer and go to the folder where you copied the neuromag2ft executable (cd folder).
 Run it by typing ./neuromag2ft
 2. Because no extra parameters were specified, rtMEG runs its own FieldTrip buffer on port 1972.
-Start your software that will read from the FieldTrip buffer (see above for options) and point it the acquisition computer's address (e.g. hostname=sinuhe, port=1972).
+Start your software that will read from the FieldTrip buffer (see above for options) and point it the acquisition computer's address (e.g., hostname=sinuhe, port=1972).
 3. Start you measurement as you would usually do.
 Right after you press the Go button, you should start to see MEG data being read by your program.
 If you don't, there's something wrong.
 4. When you're done, press Ctrl+C in the terminal window where you executed rtMEG.